-The right tool is crucial for a project, so it’s important to know which machine type is most suitable for your plans and budget.
+The right tool is crucial for a project, so it’s important to know which CNC machine type is most suitable for your plans and budget.
 This article will explain what a CNC machine is and cover the key characteristics of a CNC router vs. mill, including:

 - How they work